aws/aws-parallelcluster/docs/configuration.rst

 ^^^^^^^
 You can define one or more clusters for different types of jobs or workloads.

-Each cluster has it's own configuration based on your needs.
+Each cluster can have its own individual configuration based on your needs.

 The format is [cluster <clustername>]. ::